Anayjain1129/aniboard/JONURAL.md

 **Total time spent so far: 4hrs**

 ## 11th June: Research
-> Watched a lot of youtube tuts to get a basic idea and all of what i wanted make and make my keyboard look like.
+> Watched a lot of youtube tuts and read so many documents to get a basic idea and all of what i wanted make and make my keyboard look like.
-> Decided to go with TKL Mechanical Keyboard layout (with 10 less keys) and some customisations
+> Decided to go with 75% Mechanical Keyboard layout (with 10 less keys) and some customisations.

 ![](/images/keyboard-layout.png)

-> The is gonna have a a `Rotary Encoder Switch E11`, and a `0.91inch OLED Display 128x32` and is gonna use `Rasberry pi Pico` for it micro controller.
+> It is gonna have a a `EC11 Rotary Encoder`, and a `0.91" OLED SSD1306` and is gonna use `Rasberry pi Pico` for it's micro controller.

 **Time Spent: 4hrs**